kweronek/m3rts-on-aws/README.md

 Depending on your operating system you may need to install the software.
 On Linux and BSD based systems it is usually available via a package manager.
 The corresponding package is typically called `openssh` or `openssh-client`.

 #### SSH on Windows
 On recent versions of Windows (Windows 10 build 1809 and up) an OpenSSH port is available as an optional operating system feature.
 To install it, start `Settings` then go to `Apps > Apps and Features > Manage Optional Features`.
 Client and Server are separated.
-You can find a more detailed, german guide [here](https://www.heise.de/tipps-tricks/SSH-unter-Windows-10-nutzen-4224757.html).
+You can find a more detailed, German guide [here](https://www.heise.de/tipps-tricks/SSH-unter-Windows-10-nutzen-4224757.html).
 On Windows before Windows 10 you may use Putty as described [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-6-using-ssh/ssh-under-windows)

 #### Open SSH on MacOS